telerik/blazor-docs/components/wizard/structure/buttons.md

 </div>
 ````

 ## Custom buttons

 The Wizard component allows you to include your custom buttons.
 You can define the desired buttons under the `WizardButtons` tag of the `TelerikWizard`.

-This configuration overrides the whole rendering of the bottom right section of the Wizard including the built-in buttons and thus provides a full control over it.
+This configuration overrides the whole rendering of the bottom right section of the Wizard, including the built-in buttons and thus provides a full control over it.
 If you want to include Next and Previous buttons as per the default setup of the Wizard, you need to also add them inside the `WizardButtons`.

+>Custom Wizard buttons do not trigger the [Wizard `OnChange` event]({%slug wizard-events%}#onchange).
+See the event documentation for tips in such scenarios.

 >caption Wizard with custom buttons.
 The result from the snippet.